Proof in the pudding that Ford has what it takes to produce one hell of a family hauler.

 The Expedition naturally comes with four-wheel-drive, but this is also enhanced with the optional FX4 Off-Road Package.
 This is an offering geared towards those who want to take the occasional gallivant off the beaten path, and packs an electronic limited-slip rear differential, all-terrain tires, seven skid plates on the vehicle, and special off-road shocks.
 A special 18” wheel package on this model is more dedicated to off-road use than the 20-22” setups offered on the Platinum and other luxury-oriented trims levels.

-We had the chance to push the Expedition’s limits, and the truck handled everything thrown at it with ease.
+We have had the chance to push the Expedition’s limits both in the dirt and snow, and the truck has demonstrated the ability to handle everything thrown at it with ease.
 The Terrain Management system can be set to a variety of different environments using a selector, and will adapt various variables of the vehicle to ensure it delivers confidence.
 What continues to surprise is how eagerly the Expedition hustles off the pavement – when traveling through dirt and ruts, the chassis remains planted and ride comfort is never compromised.

 Out on the road, the Expedition feels smoother and slightly more comfortable than the GM trucks.
 Despite remaining body on frame, the Expedition offers the softness of a unibody vehicle.
 The V6 continues to deliver numbers superior to the GM 5.3L, and is more refined too.
 While many traditional buyers will wish for a V8 at this point for a large SUV, the industry standard is very quickly shifting to turbochargers.
 This truck is also equipped with Ford’s auto start/stop tech, which is among the smoothest and quietest of any manufacturer, including the Germans at a much higher price point.